If you're an introvert looking to make money on the side, there are plenty of options that allow you to work alone while bringing in some cash.

 How much money can you make flipping furniture?

-Depending on your skills, you could make over $500 per month!
+Depending on your skills, you could certainly make over $500 per month or more!
 As you become more skilled at identifying pieces to flip and repairing the furniture, you can make even more.

-As a virtual assistant, you’ll be tasked with various general tasks including:
+As a virtual assistant, you’ll be tasked with various tasks that might include:

 - Posting on social media

 Freelance writing is perhaps one of the best and easiest side hustles for introverts.
 The majority of your work will be completed by yourself at your desk in front of your computer.

 Your only social interaction will be communicating with clients and editors regarding your projects, but that's about it!